How I Canned My Own Peach Jam

 Tongs are super helpful for removing a jar from the hot water.

-removing jars from hot water with tongs
+Picking up jars with tongs

 While at True Value I also picked up one of these canning utensil sets.
 The set included 4 items: a jar lifter, bubble remover, magnetic lid lifter and a wide mouth funnel.
 You could get by without these but they definitely make the canning process a bit easier.